Jacob Wohl: Voter suppression robocall

+In late 2022, Wohl and Burkman both pleaded guilty to a single felony charge of telecommunications fraud in Ohio, and were sentenced to a fine, probation, and community service.
+In March 2023, Judge Marrero ruled in the New York civil case that Wohl and Burkman had violated federal and state civil rights laws, and the two agreed to pay a $1 million settlement.
+In August 2025, Wohl and Burkman both pleaded no contest to four felony charges in Michigan after their appeals to have the charges dismissed were rejected.

-The Federal Communications Commission (FCC) announced on August 24, 2021, that they had proposed a $5.1million fine against Wohl and Burkman for the robocalls, the largest fine ever sought by the commission under the Telephone Consumer Protection Act.
+On June 6, 2023, the Federal Communications Commission (FCC) imposed a $5,134,500 fine against Wohl and Burkman for the robocalls.
+At the time it was proposed in August 2021, this was the largest fine ever sought by the commission under the Telephone Consumer Protection Act.

 Michigan

 On October 1, 2020, Michigan Attorney General Dana Nessel filed four felony charges each against Wohl and Burkman, including conspiring to intimidate voters in violation of election law.
 Nessel's investigation into the robocalls found that Wohl and Burkman had attempted to suppress people of color from voting in the 2020 presidential election via a robocall campaign that made 85,000 calls across the country, including 12,000 in Detroit.
 The week before the charges were filed, investigators searched Wohl's Los Angeles home.
 In a press release, Michigan Secretary of State Jocelyn Benson and Attorney General Nessel condemned the robocall campaign as "racist" and as "an unconscionable, indefensible, blatant attempt to lie to citizens about their right to vote".

 Wohl told the Associated Press that same month that he and Burkman believed "leftist pranksters" had spoofed Burkman's phone number to make the phone calls, and Wohl threatened to sue Benson for defamation; Wohl and Burkman later admitted in court that they were responsible for the calls, but argued that the call was not intended to suppress voting and was rather an exercise of their rights to free speech.

-Wohl and Burkman turned themselves in to Detroit police on October 8, 2020, and both pled not guilty at a later court appearance.
+Wohl and Burkman turned themselves in to Detroit police on October 8, 2020, and both pleaded not guilty at a later court appearance.
 On February 23, 2021, a Michigan circuit court judge denied Wohl and Burkman's motion to dismiss the charges.
-Wohl and Burkman appealed the decision on March 16, but the appeal was denied by the Michigan Court of Appeals on May 7, meaning the case will go to trial.
-Their attorneys stated they intend to petition the Michigan Supreme Court to hear the case.
-Wohl and Burkman each face up to 24 years in state prison if convicted on the Michigan charges.
+Wohl and Burkman appealed the decision to the Michigan Court of Appeals, which denied the appeal.
+After an appeal to the Michigan Supreme Court, the Supreme Court sent the case back to the Court of Appeals to determine whether the state law under which the two were charged violated the First Amendment.
+The Court of Appeals determined the case could proceed, and the Supreme Court declined to hear a subsequent appeal by Wohl and Burkman to dismiss the charges.
+On August 1, 2025, the Michigan Attorney General's Office announced that Wohl and Burkman both pleaded no contest to the charges.